 The team has already traded away a front-of-the-rotation caliber starting pitcher in each of the past two seasons, first trading Trevor Bauer to Cincinnati in 2019 and then trading Mike Clevinger to San Diego this past summer.
-Now, this offseason, even prior to trading Lindor, Cleveland has continued to reduce payroll as it declined to bring back closer Brad Hand, first baseman Carlos Santana (who signed with Kansas City), and outfielders Tyler Naquin and Delino Deshields, while second-baseman Cesar Hernandez is also a free agent likely to move on as well.
+Now, this offseason, even prior to trading Lindor, Cleveland has continued to reduce payroll as it declined to bring back closer Brad Hand, first baseman Carlos Santana (who signed with Kansas City), and outfielders Tyler Naquin and Delino Deshields.

-The lineup will look dramatically different this season, as only superstar third baseman Jose Ramirez, Franmil Reyes, backstop Roberto Perez, and the newly-acquired middle-infield tandem of Amed Rosario and Andrés Giménez appear locks for the 2021 Opening Day lineup at the moment.
+The lineup will look dramatically different this season, as only superstar third baseman Jose Ramirez, Cesar Hernandez, Franmil Reyes, and backstop Roberto Perez appear locks to return for the 2021 Opening Day lineup at the moment, along with newly-acquired Rosario brothers, Amed and Eddie (they aren’t really brothers).
 There is much to be sorted out here.
-On paper, the outfield group appears to be one of the worst in baseball, so it would not be a surprise at all to see Cleveland address several lineup holes in free agency.
+On paper, the outfield group appears to be one of the worst in baseball, so it would not be a surprise at all to see Cleveland address several lineup holes in free agency (1/30 update: Cleveland signed outfielder Eddie Rosario).
 Meanwhile, even after the losses of Bauer, Clevinger, and Carrasco, Cleveland still boasts one of the better pitching staffs in all of baseball, led by Shane Bieber along with Zach Plesac, Aaron Civale, and top pitching prospect Triston McKenzie, who flashed in 2020.
 With a fantasy superstar in Ramirez, the reigning Cy Young winner in Bieber, and a stable of reliable pitchers, there still remains some fantasy appeal in Cleveland, despite the prospects of a rebuild and a revamped lineup.

 |vs LHP||Name||Position||vs RHP||Name||Position|